Male Fertility Testing: How Doctors Diagnose Male Infertility

 When genetic causes are suspected – particularly if a man’s sperm count is extremely low without an obvious cause – doctors will order genetic tests.
 A common genetic test is a karyotype, which looks at the man’s chromosomes (obtained via a blood sample) to see if there are any extra or missing chromosomes.
 This can diagnose conditions like Klinefelter syndrome (where an extra X chromosome is present).
 Another test checks for Y chromosome microdeletions, which are tiny missing segments on the Y chromosome that are important for sperm production.
 If these segments are absent, it can explain why the testicles aren’t making sperm.
 Knowing about such genetic issues is not only important for diagnosis but also for counseling – for instance, some genetic problems could be passed on to children (if using certain assisted reproductive techniques), or they might indicate whether surgical sperm retrieval could be successful.

-Other tests that might be used in specific cases include the post-ejaculation urinalysis (to check for retrograde ejaculation as mentioned) and specialized sperm function assays (for example, sperm DNA fragmentation tests or assays that test how well sperm can bind to or penetrate an egg).
-These specialized tests are not routine for every patient, but they can provide additional information in complex cases – for instance, high sperm DNA fragmentation might lead a doctor to recommend certain treatments or antioxidants, or to use ICSI (direct injection of sperm into egg) during IVF to improve chances of fertilization.
+Other tests that might be used in specific cases include the post-ejaculation urinalysis (to check for retrograde ejaculation as mentioned) and specialized sperm function assays.
+These specialized tests are not routine for every patient.
+Still, they can provide additional information in complex cases.
+For instance, high sperm DNA fragmentation might lead a doctor to recommend certain treatments or antioxidants, or to use ICSI (direct injection of sperm into egg) during IVF to improve chances of fertilization.

 By the end of this comprehensive evaluation – history, exam, semen analyses, hormone checks, imaging, and any specialized tests – the fertility specialist will compile all the findings to identify the likely cause of the male infertility.
 In some cases, more than one factor will be identified (for example, a man could have a varicocele and a borderline low hormone issue).
 Occasionally, all tests can be normal; this is termed unexplained infertility, and in such cases, assisted reproductive techniques might be the way forward despite no pinpointed cause.